-In our opinion, to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal financial controls system with reference to financial statements and such internal financial controls with reference to financial statements were operating effectively as at March 31, 2019, based on the internal control with reference to financial statements criteria established by the Company considering the essential components of internal control stated in the Guidance Note.
+In our opinion, the Company has, in all material respects, an adequate internal financial controls system Over Financial Reporting and such internal financial controls Over Financial Reporting were operating effectively as at March 31, 2020, based on the internal control Over Financial Reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

-For Pathak H.D. & Associates Chartered Accountants Firm Registration no.107783W
+For Pathak H.D & Associates LLP

+Chartered Accountants Firm Registration no. 107783W /W100593